FirebaseExtended/bolt/docs/guide.md

 ## Functions

-Bolt also allows you to organize common expressions a top-level functions in a Bolt file.
+Bolt also allows you to organize common expressions as top-level functions in a Bolt file.
 Function definitions look just like _type_ and _path_ methods, except they can also accepts parameters.

 ```javascript